sensu/sensu-docs/content/sensu-core/1.4/guides/pre-compile-plugins.md

 _NOTE: Compiled gems are tied to the Ruby version they are compiled for.
 If Sensu upgrades Ruby 2.4 -> Ruby 2.5, packages will need to be rebuilt._
 _NOTE: Compiled gems are tied to CPU architecture for which they are compiled on._

-## Installing The Build Toolchain
+## Installing the build toolchain

-We'll first add the Sensu yum repository definition and install Sensu
+First we'll add the Sensu yum repository definition and install Sensu.

 {{< highlight shell >}}
 printf '[sensu]